My First Experience with Intermittent Fasting

 Just browse my YouTube channel, and you’ll see that a good portion of them are related in some shape or form to intermittent fasting.
 After many of my viewers pressed me on the question, I decided to share with you my personal story that put me on the intermittent fasting train.
 I have never turned back, and my first intermittent fasting experience taught me so much about my own body.

 As some of my more long-time followers may know, I’m a fan of martial arts.
 Well, some time prior to 2011, I was watching the 2008 MMA film Never Back Down.
 It blew me away how absolutely shredded the cast members were.

 During this time, I was already on my muscle-building quest, but I was not following any of the methods I preach in the Kinobody program.
 I was doing the typical bulk-up diet, where I would consume massive quantities of calories.
-Sure, it was actually quite effective for putting on muscle mass.
+Sure, it was actually quite effective for putting on mass.
 Unfortunately, with bulk-up diets come the collateral: fat gain.

 While I put on muscle mass, much of it was buried in the extra layers of unsightly body fat.
 Even worse, it didn’t just manifest around my belly.
 It was also obvious around areas that you couldn’t quite obscure with clothing, such as my face and my fingers.